COMBINE-lab/salmon/doc/source/salmon.rst

 ``--numBootstraps``
 """""""""""""""""""

-Sailfish has the ability to optionally compute bootstrapped abundance estimates.
+Salmon has the ability to optionally compute bootstrapped abundance estimates.
 This is done by resampling (with replacement) from the counts assigned to the fragment equivalence classes, and then re-running the optimization procedure, either the EM or VBEM, for each such sample.
 The values of these different